ta-data-remote/Project-Week-1-Build-Your-Own-Game/your-project/README.md

         - Folder: TicTacToe
             - pseudocode.txt (text file including the pseudocode)
             - TicTacToe.ipynb (a python3-jupyter-notebook file including all the code that makes up the game)
-            - tictactoe.py (a python3 file including all the code that makes up the game.
-The game can be played in terminal by typing within python3 "from tictactoe import tictactoe" and then "tictactoe()")
+            - tictactoe.py (an python3 file that can run the game by typing "python3 tictactoe.py" in Terminal)

 ## Links